-- Internet users produce 2.5 quintillion bytes of data every day (that’s 2.500.000.000.000.000.000 bytes.
-Yes, you’ve read it right)
+- Internet users produce 2.5 quintillion bytes of data every day (that’s 2,500,000,000.000,000,000 bytes).

-- By 2023, this amount of data will be worth $77 billion
+- By 2023, this amount of data will be worth $77 billion.

-- The big data business will grow up to $274.3 billion this year
+- Big data business grew to around $274.3 billion in 2022.

-- The global revenue of big data will reach $119 billion by 2025
+- Global revenue from big data will reach $119 billion by 2025.

-- Approximately 97% of businesses are investing in big data
+- Approximately 97% of businesses are investing in big data.

 How can you use data analytics?

-Improving the customer experience
+Improving customer experience

-The cons of data analytics
+The challenges of data analytics

 Different types of data analysis

-- It answers the question: “What happened?”
+- Answers the question: “What happened?”

-- It focuses on the future
+- Focuses on the future.

-- It focuses on the present time
+- Focuses on the present.

 What is data analytics?